The Gentleman Bank Robber:

 documentary feature film // 46 minutes // 2017

-poster by Julie Perini & Josh MacPhee, created for the Celebrate People’s History poster series
+poster created in collaboration with Josh MacPhee for the Celebrate People’s History series

-The Gentleman Bank Robber is a portrait of rita “bo” brown, a working-class butch from rural Oregon, an anti-authoritarian, anti-capitalist, ex-prisoner and member of the militant, underground George Jackson Brigade, active in the 1970s in the Pacific Northwest. bo
+The Gentleman Bank Robber is a portrait of rita “bo” brown, a working-class butch lesbian from rural Oregon who was an anti-authoritarian, anti-capitalist, ex-prisoner and a member of the militant, underground George Jackson Brigade which was active in the 1970s Pacific Northwest. bo

 became known as “The Gentleman Bank Robber” in the 1970s for combining her butch style of dress with a polite way of demanding funds from bank tellers.
-The film moves between everyday moments with bo in and around her home in Oakland, California, and historical retelling of the events of bo’s life through interviews with bo and her collaborators, archival materials, and rare social movement ephemera.
-The Gentleman Bank Robber weaves together personal and political perspectives on 20th century social movement histories, including queer liberation in the 1960s; militant, underground activity with the George Jackson Brigade in the 1970s, a revolutionary prison abolitionist group; political prisoner support work in the 1980s, and prison activist work into the present day. bo brown is a model for how to lead a life of committed activism while maintaining a sense of humor and humanity.
+The film moves between everyday moments with bo in and around her home in Oakland, California, and historical retellings through interviews with bo and her collaborators, archival materials, and rare social movement ephemera.
+The Gentleman Bank Robber weaves together personal and political perspectives on 20th century social movement histories, including queer liberation in the 1960s and prison liberation. bo brown is a model for how to lead a life of committed activism while maintaining a sense of humor and humanity.

-In 2012, I met bo brown in Portland at prison abolition conference, through my friend Lydia Bartholow.
+In 2012, I met bo brown in Portland at a prison abolition conference, through my friend Lydia Bartholow.
 At that time, bo was mentoring young activists and speaking widely about her experiences.
 I was struck by how grounded and funny bo was, how nonjudgmental and kind.
-Lydia and I were eager to preserve her story, as women in social movements do not often get the attention they deserve.
+Lydia and I were eager to preserve her story, as women in social movements are often overlooked.
 What began as an oral history initiative evolved into this documentary featurette.
 Over a five year period, I interviewed bo and her collaborators, friends, and community members several times in Oakland, California and in Oregon.
 The film includes significant creative contributions from: Erin McNamara (production & interviews), Lydia Bartholow (production & interviews), Erin Yanke (editing support), Marisa Anderson (music), Lisa Schonberg (music), Max Swanson (research), Lily King (research), James Casey (graphic design), Briar Levit (type consultating) and Kat Enyeart (graphic design).

 still images from the film The Gentleman Bank Robber still imageThe Gentleman Bank Robber still imageThe Gentleman Bank Robber still imageThe Gentleman Bank Robber still imageThe Gentleman Bank Robber promotional posterselected screenings, exhibitions & events 2018: Twist Queer Film Festival, Seattle, Washington